oskar456/dzonegit/README.rst

 *defaultvar*
-  A string that would template variable ``$zonevar`` expand to if there is not a zone-specific variable defined.
+  A string that would template variable ``$zonevar`` expand to if there is not a zone-specific variable defined, nor any wildcard matched.

 *zonevars*
   An object mapping zone names (without the final dot) to a zone-specific variable to which template variable ``$zonevar`` would expand to.
+Using wildcards is possible by replacing the leftmost label with `*`.
+Ultimately, a key with label `*` will match every single zone (making *defaultvar* option litte bit pointless)

 In the template strings, these placeholders are supported: